localstack/localstack.github.io/content/blog/2023-06-19-develop-your-cloudflare-workers-aws-apps-locally-with-localstack-miniflare/index.md

 [Cloudflare](https://www.cloudflare.com/) is an internet service provider focused on providing content delivery network (CDN) and web security services.
 One of the key features in their service offering is [Cloudflare Workers](https://workers.cloudflare.com), a platform to run JavaScript service workers at the Edge.
 It allows users to inject functionality like setting user cookies, performing web redirects, modifying served content via search/replace, rewriting URLs, etc.

-The Cloudflare team has released a high-fidelity local emulator called Miniflare that allows users to run the JavaScript code of Cloudflare Workers locally.
+The Cloudflare team has released a high-fidelity local emulator called _Miniflare_ that allows users to run the JavaScript code of Cloudflare Workers locally.
 Cloudflare recently announced the release of [Miniflare v3](https://blog.cloudflare.com/wrangler3/) during their Developer Week in May 2023.
-Miniflare v3, now based on the workerd runtime, offers several new features and enhancements, providing even higher parity with the real environment.
+Miniflare v3, now based on the `workerd` runtime, offers several new features and enhancements, providing even higher parity with the real environment.
+This is a major step towards providing a _local-first_ developer experience for Clouflare users, and is a perfect match for LocalStack's vision of giving developers back control over their local dev cycles.

 ## A sample application using Cloudflare Workers + AWS